Hxzardd/IEEE/README.md

   - Merges overlapping intervals upon insertion. ✅
   - Provides retrieval of intervals in O(n) time. ✅

-- **Time-Based Cache:** *(Not Complete)*
+- **Time-Based Cache:** *(Partially Complete - A version of test case is not passing which should theoretically pass I guess)*
-  - Stores key-value pairs along with an expiration timestamp. ❎
+  - Stores key-value pairs along with an expiration timestamp. ✅
-  - Automatically cleans up expired entries. ❎
+  - Automatically cleans up expired entries. ✅
-  - Utilizes a min-heap to efficiently track the key with the nearest expiry. ❎
+  - Utilizes a min-heap to efficiently track the key with the nearest expiry. ✅

 ---